 The Centre has said the states “should not do anything by which the SC/ST Act is weakened or whittled down”.

-Some states ruled by the BJP, however, have gone ahead issuing informal instructions to implement the court order.
-According to Indian Express, Rajasthan and Madhya Pradesh have instructed police chiefs to strictly comply with the SC order.
+Some states ruled by the BJP, however, went ahead issuing informal instructions to implement the court order.
+According to Indian Express, Rajasthan and Madhya Pradesh instructed police chiefs to strictly comply with the SC order.
+Hours later, PTI reported that these states withdrew those instructions.

 While Himachal Pradesh has circulated the order informally among police officers, Haryana has sought legal advice on it.